Home » Cryptocurrency Trading Guide

 Bitcoin Chart

-One interesting thing about the candlestick chart is that it can be colour-coded to show how the trading session closed (bullishly or bearishly), and you can customize it to the colours you like.
-However, the most common colours traders use are green or white for bullish candlesticks and red or black for bearish candlesticks.
+One interesting thing about the candlestick chart is that it can be color-coded to show how the trading session closed (bullish or bearish), and you can customize it to the colors you like.
+However, the most common colors traders use are green or white for bullish candlesticks and red or black for bearish candlesticks.
 The wick or shadow shows how far the price traded from the open or close price to the high and low of the trading session.

 Bar chart

-A bar chart is the graphical representation of price using price bars.
+A bar chart is the graphical representation of price fluctuations, with price bars being the main tool used in this type of chart.
 Each bar shows the price action for a particular timeframe.
 A bar chart consists of a vertical line that shows the lowest and highest price for a given period plus side marks that indicate the open and close prices.
 Just like the Japanese candlestick, a 10-minutes bar chart shows the price action for every ten minutes.
 It also consists of four data points representing the open, high, low, and close.

 Bar Chart